Waitemata DHB Dermatology Service

 Bacteria and a number of types of fungi live on the surface of the skin.… More

 Our skin is our body’s first defence mechanism and even though many types of bacteria live on its surface, we still need a healthy, intact skin surface to maintain its defence.… More

-There are several different types of eczema but all have a number of common symptoms, the main feature being red, inflamed, itchy skin.
-The skin can be covered with small, fluid-filled blisters that might ooze and form a scale or crust.… More
+There are several different types of eczema but all have a number of common symptoms, the main feature being red, inflamed, itchy skin. … More

 Psoriasis is a common, recurring (keeps coming back) skin condition that is hard to treat.… More